Predictive inference for travel time on transportation networks: Statistical framework

-\subsection{Confidence intervals}
+\subsubsection{Confidence intervals}

-The normality result in Theorem~\ref{thm:clt-traveltime-offline}, and the mean and variance estimators of the previous section, allows easy construction of confidence intervals for the average travel time \(\mu\).
+The normality result in Theorem~\ref{thm:clt-traveltime-offline} and the mean and variance estimators of the previous section allow confidence intervals for the average travel time \(\mu\) to be constructed easily.
 For a large sample of \(m\) trips, from \eqref{eq:convergence-sample-mean}, a \((1-\qparam)\)100\%, \(\qparam \in (0,1)\), confidence interval for $\mu$ is

 where \(\hatmu\) as in \eqref{eq:sample-mean}, \(\widehat\Var(n^{-1}\T_{\path})\) as in \eqref{eq:mse-sample-mean}, and \(T^{(m)}_{\qparam}\) is the \(\qparam\)-quantile of a student-t distribution with \(m\) degrees of freedom.